 There are two main situations in which a marriage may not be valid:

 - In some countries, your wedding abroad will mean that the marriage is valid in the UK.

 This is not always the case.
 Perhaps the most famous case where an overseas wedding later caused problems was the marriage between Mick Jagger and Jerry Hall, which was conducted in Bali in 1991 and later was brought into doubt when the couple split up in 1999.

 - If the wedding was held in the UK but not in an approved place.

 In England and Wales approved places include a register office, a building approved for civil marriage, an Anglican church or another religious building that is registered for the solemnisation of marriage.

 It is very important that you act now if you have any doubts about the validity of your marriage.
 Failure to do so could mean you run into serious problems later on, especially if your relationship ends and you try to reach a settlement with your partner.

-If you require advice and help about the potential validity of your marriage and would like to discuss further how Hunt & Coombs can help you with this or any other area of family law please contact our Family Team by:
+If you require advice and help about the potential validity of your marriage and you would like to discuss further how Hunt & Coombs can help you with this or any other area of family law or divorce please contact our Family Law Servcies & Divorce Team on: